forseti-security/terraform-google-forseti/README.md

 #### Domain Wide Delegation
 Remember to activate the Domain Wide Delegation on the Service Account that Forseti creates for the server operations.

-The service account has the form:
+The service account has the form `forseti-server-gcp-<number>@<project_id>.iam.gserviceaccount.com`.

-`forseti-server-gcp-< number >@< project id >.iam.gserviceaccount.com`

-Please refer to [the Forseti documentation](https://forsetisecurity.org/docs/howto/configure/gsuite-group-collection.html) for the step by step.
+Please refer to [the Forseti documentation](https://forsetisecurity.org/docs/howto/configure/gsuite-group-collection.html) for step by step directions.

 More information about Domain Wide Delegation can be found [here](https://developers.google.com/admin-sdk/directory/v1/guides/delegation).